 It’s worth noting of course that the majority of houses will not have been built to perfectly align with compass points.
 So a room that might be South-East facing — as was my living space in the cottage — will mean that the actual way the light behaves will be a blend of the characteristics of these two orientations.
 To maximise the way that light enters your home, I always say that a few carefully placed mirrors adjacent to windows can really help bounce the available light around + it’s something I’ve done in every place I’ve lived!
 In terms of supplemental lighting in lower-lit environments, I’ve got a post that I’ll link here in case you are interested.
 I’ll also link my Getting your houseplants ready for Autumn post that might be helpful at this time of year if you are noticing a seasonal shift occurring.

 I hope that you have found this post helpful in understanding the concept of light in a little more depth + I’ll put together a follow up post soon with the plants I’ve found that work well in particular areas.
-Please feel free to share with someone that might enjoy this blogpost, or save to refer back to:
+Please feel free to share with someone who might enjoy this blogpost, or save to refer back to: